stevenzhr/Distributed-File-and-Computing-System/README.md

-# Project 2: Distributed Computation Engine
+# Distributed File and Computation Engine

 ## How to run
 - The Distributed Computation Engine is run on top of the Distributed File System, so make sure to start the DFS first.